We use cookies to improve your experience, some are essential for the operation of this site.

 Description

-The church, largely of flint, stands on a substantial mound, and consists of an aisleless nave with S porch; a 12thc. chancel of clunch rubble lengthened in the 16thc.; and a short two-storey W tower with a pyramid roof.
+Little Chishill is a village in the South Cambridgeshire district of the county, 4½ miles SE of Royston.
+The church is on the W side of the narrow lane that is the main road through the village.
+Built largely of flint, it stands on a substantial mound, and consists of an aisleless nave with S porch; a 12thc. chancel of clunch rubble lengthened in the 16thc.; and a short two-storey W tower with a pyramid roof.
 There is a 12thc. window in the N wall of the chancel.

 History